venveo/serverless-sharp/docs/docs/usage/security.md

 # Security
+This guide explains how abuse is prevented using query hashes.

 ## Request Query Hashing
 To prevent abuse of your Lambda function, you can set a security key.
 When the security key environment variable is set,